Hopp til hovedinnholdet

 Yesterday, on 20 April, OFAC added additional individuals and entities to its SDN List for being involved in attempts to evade Russia related sanctions.
 Information about the designated individuals and entities, who are now subject to blocking sanctions, is available here.
 The Treasury press release is available here.

 Since our last update, OFAC has furthermore issued certain General Licences for its Russian sanctions regime.
-These authorize certain transactions that would otherwise be prohibited.
+These authorise certain transactions that would otherwise be prohibited.

-First, on 12 April 2022, OFAC issued a General Licence that authorizes certain transactions involving JSC SB Sberbank Kazakhstan and Sberbank Europe AG.
+First, on 12 April 2022, OFAC issued a General Licence that authorises certain transactions involving JSC SB Sberbank Kazakhstan and Sberbank Europe AG.

 Russian countermeasures